Important Things To Know Before Mediation

-Because of the short time frame between the CCRC appointment and the court hearing, another appointment may not be scheduled.
+Because of the short time frame between the mediation appointment and the court hearing, another appointment may not be scheduled.
 If the other party attends as scheduled, the mediator may attempt to reach you by telephone.

 If both parties fail to attend their scheduled session, it will be dropped and the court notified of your failure to attend.
 If this occurs, it is important that you still appear at the court hearing on the date scheduled.

 Do children attend mediation?

-Counselors may request that you bring the child/children for an interview.
+Mediator may request that you bring the child/children for an interview.
 This takes place on an individual basis.
 Ask your mediator if they would like to interview your child.

 Are both parties seen together?

 Yes.
-CCRCs interview both parties together.
+Mediators see both parties together.
 The exception to this is if there is a Domestic Violence Restraining Order in place or one party alleges there has been recent domestic violence with the other parent.
 If this is the case, the parties will be given separate appointments.
-You must notify the CCRC if you are requesting separate sessions due to domestic violence.
+You must notify the mediator if you are requesting separate sessions due to domestic violence.

 I have a domestic violence restraining order.
 Can I bring a support person?
 Yes, a support person may accompany you to the mediation appointment.
 However, the support person cannot participate in, and is required to maintain confidentiality of, the session.

-A CCRC may exclude a support person from a session if:
+A mediator may exclude a support person from a session if: